Send Us Work

 At the Royal Exchange Theatre we are passionate about new writing and forge relationships with playwrights throughout their careers.
 We believe that new writing should reflect and respond to the contemporary world.
 At its best it articulates the questions and provocations at the heart of today’s society.

-Each year, the Royal Exchange Theatre produces, on average, 8 / 9 productions in our Theatre and 3 / 4 productions in our Studio.
-This is a range of classics, new plays, new translations and new adaptations and we engage with writers across a variety of forms.
+Each year, the Royal Exchange Theatre produces, on average, seven or eight productions in our Theatre and three or four productions in our Studio.
+Our productions include a range of classics, new plays, new translations and new adaptations and we engage with writers across a variety of forms.
 Like most large-scale and regional theatres, we will plan far in advance.

 The different ways we engage with writers and support their work